hugeandbulk/start/asia/README.md

 http://asia.com/ or http://asia.asia/

 Concept by Prabhat Kumar.
 A world project, a human word.

+¶>> greatly saying — world.world/

+Finally.
+A promise word.